Processors reference

 For example, the delimiter comma , is different from comma with a space , .

-In Output attributes, enter the attributes to create from the lookup.
-Each output attribute should correspond to a table column.
-Lumi assigns the attribute value from the first matched row.
+- Output attributes: Comma-separated list of attributes to create from the lookup.
 If your events already contain the output attributes, you can designate whether to override existing values.

 product_id | category | description |